SovnSkyrim/AmongSovngardesStars/README.md

 The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

 1. Open Wabbajack
-2. Load _Sovn's LOTD .wabbajack file_ from Disk
+2. Load _Among Sovngarde's Stars .wabbajack file_ from Disk
 3. Adjust the download and installation paths..
 4. Click the Go/Begin button.
 5. Wait for Wabbajack to finish.